waterbuffalo13/micromanage/README.md

 - Diet Planner: Keep track of your calories.
 Useful for people trying to lose/gain weight or be healthier.

 Advanced
 - Tree-based Planner: (inspired from Roberto's Satplanner (https://www.kickstarter.com/projects/lucenera/satplanner/description).
 Maybe even create recommended plans for days.
-Good for planning for multiple outcomes (promotions/redundancies, divorce/marriage, kids/no-kids etc )
+Good for planning multiple outcomes (promotions/redundancies, divorce/marriage, kids/no-kids, employment/unemployment etc )
 - Financial Planning: I really want to buy a house but when will I be able to based on my current finances?
 What if I make adjustments?
 Maybe I'm overdue for a holiday?
 Can I afford it?
 - Health & Fitness Planning: Would you like to know when exactly you'd get that six-pack/run a marathon/lift your bodyweight? even if sedentary stil useful.
 - Recommendation: Feeling bored?
 Here are some interesting activities that you might like!
 Feeling anxious?
 Tell me about it on this page.
 Feeling the existential angst?
 Hey I've booked a holiday for you and the family in Switzerland.
 No need to thank me man.
 And great work on that presentation you did at work!
 It was awesome!